ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/FAQ.rst

 How can I run a new experiment?
 ==================================

-To run a new experiment at a later time, users need to rerun the commands in :numref:`Section %s <SetUpPythonEnv>` that reactivate the *workflow_tools* environment:
+To run a new experiment at a later time, users need to rerun the commands in :numref:`Section %s <SetUpPythonEnv>` that reactivate the *srw_app* environment:

 .. code-block:: console